st4ck/BBFlow/README.md

 ### Implementation choiches
 Running on the actual latest version of Java (17).

-Each ff_node runs in a Thread and nodes are synchronized using built-in LinkedBlockingQueue.
+~~Each ff_node runs in a Thread and nodes are synchronized using built-in LinkedBlockingQueue.~~

-Channels are LinkedBlockingQueue objects and as per definition, getting and removing only first element in position 0, the complexity of r/w operation is O(1)
+~~Channels are LinkedBlockingQueue objects and as per definition, getting and removing only first element in position 0, the complexity of r/w operation is O(1)~~

-LinkedBlockingQueue are shared in memory between Threads connected each other.
+~~LinkedBlockingQueue are shared in memory between Threads connected each other.~~

-Nodes can be connected straightly and also feedbacks are possible, just remember to set and send EOF to avoid infinite loops.
+Nodes can be connected straightly and also feedbacks are possible, just remember to set and send EOS to avoid infinite loops.

 ### Complexity
-Complexity of the LinkedBlockingQueue is O(1) reading/deleting only first element when receiving data on a channel
+Complexity of the ff_queue is O(1) reading/deleting only first element when receiving data on a channel

-Complexity of the LinkedBlockingQueue is O(1) while appending a new data/list at the end of the list
+Complexity of the ff_queue is O(1) while appending a new data/list at the end of the list

 Being input and output channels fixed (so linear), the complexity for a node of scanning all input channels when receive a notification is still O(1)

+An overhead is added only when the throughput of the data is not sufficient to keep channels with at least one element.
+In this case waiting (and synchronization in the case of BLOCKING queues) can occur.

 ### Farm's emitter communication strategies
 By default Farm's emitter implements already 3 types of communication with the workers